almeidas-tatiane/robust-api-performance/docs/create-jmeter-script.md

 ---
 ## Download the final version of JMeter file

-- You can download the file here [robust-api-performance.jmx](https://github.com/almeidas-tatiane/robust-api-performance/tree/main/tests)
+- To skip the manual steps and test directly, download the ready-to-use JMeter script here: [robust-api-performance.jmx](https://github.com/almeidas-tatiane/robust-api-performance/tree/main/tests)

+> Make sure to update variables such as URLs or tokens before running in your environment.